 Three things make The Final Countdown an effective film.
 First of all, the sci-fi hook is simple, yet clever.
 Other than the actual scenes in which the ship passes through the time warp, there’s virtually none of the usual trappings of sci-fi here.
 That means The Final Countdown is mostly straightforward action/drama, as the characters react to the situation they’re in.
 The second thing that works here, is that this film was shot entirely on location on the real Nimitz, and in and around the actual vintage and modern aircraft depicted in the film, with the cooperation of the U.S. Navy.
 The ship’s operations you’ll see onscreen are accurate—more so even than those featured years later in Top Gun—because they’re the real thing.
 There’s a scene here in which a flight of F-14s plays tag with a pair of Japanese Zeros, and you’re watching real F-14s and Zeros in the frame (almost no special effects were involved).
 All of this gives The Final Countdown an immediacy and authenticity that most sci-fi films lack, particularly those of the B-grade variety.
 Finally, this is a first-rate cast of actors, each of whom is excellent in their respective rolls.
 In addition to the players listed above, you’ll also find Charles Durning, Katharine Ross, and Ron O’Neil here, as a U.S. Senator, his assistant, and the ship’s executive officer.
 Producer (and Troma legend) Lloyd Kaufman even makes a cameo.
 This flick is just damn good fun from start to finish.

-The Final Countdown was shot on 35 mm photochemical film using Panavision cameras and anamorphic lenses and was finished on film at the 2.39:1 theatrical aspect ratio.
+The Final Countdown was shot by cinematographer Victor J. Kemper on 35 mm photochemical film using Panavision cameras and anamorphic lenses, and was finished on film at the 2.39:1 theatrical aspect ratio.
 For its release on Ultra HD, the original camera negative has been newly-scanned in 16-bit 4K and digitally remastered, complete with a new high dynamic range color grade (both Dolby Vision and HDR10 options are included).
 Aside from optically-printed FX and title sequences (which are a generation down from the neg), as well as a few bits of stock footage, and monochrome Pearl Harbor attack clips lifted from Fox’s Tora!
 Tora!
 Tora!, the live action photography here exhibits a notable uptick in fine detail in native 4K (though a few shots photographed aboard the Nimitz do exhibit the usual anamorphic softness around the edges of the frame).
 And while the film’s warship setting offers generally subdued color, the palette is also richer looking and more nuanced in HDR (the grade is restrained, with Dolby Vision having the very slight edge over HDR10).
 The Zero attack on the private yacht Gatsby certainly reveals this, as does the brightly painted livery on the modern U.S. Navy aircraft.
 Grain is medium-light to medium and tends to be a little heavier in second unit/aerial footage, but it’s always organic and is seldom distracting.
 Contrast is generally improved too, as the negative will allow, with deep blacks (that are only occasionally crushed looking) and much bolder brights (again, just occasionally a tad hot).
 While this isn’t a reference-grade image 4K image, you’ve absolutely never seen this film looking better.

-Primary audio on the 4K disc is available in a new object-based English Dolby Atmos mix.
+Primary audio is available in a new object-based English Dolby Atmos mix.
 The soundstage is a little smoother, larger, and more naturally staged than before, with immersive use of the overheads in key sequences (the time warp, the overflights of the Gatsby, the F-14/Zero dogfight, etc).
 Don’t expect this to sound like a modern surround mix; the staging is more front-biased that you’ll find on newer films.
 As was the case with the previous Blu-ray mixes, the fidelity does tend to reveal its limitations occasionally.
 But while this film has never been sonic demo material, the improvement here is appreciated.
 Bass is good, music and dialogue are largely clear and clean, and there’s nice surround play on carrier deck as aircraft take off and land, during aerial footage, and the like.
 Additional audio options include the previous English 5.1 and 2.0 DTS-HD Master Audio mixes, as well as French 2.0 DTS-HD MA.
 Subtitle options include English SDH, French, and Spanish.

 - Audio Commentary with Victor J. Kemper and David Gregory